omni-us/jsonargparse/README.rst

 There can be other parameters apart from ``*args`` and ``**kwargs``, thus in the cases above the signatures can be for example like ``name(p1: int, k1: str = 'a', **kws)``.
-Also when internally calling some function or instantiating a class, there can also be additional parameters.
+Also when internally calling some function or instantiating a class, there can be additional parameters.
 For example in:

 .. testcode::